Weekly NFT Newsletter for Reignmakers Football on DraftKings Marketplace

-Wiley cracked open a LEGENDARY pack and pulled a low serial Deebo Samuel.
-Check out the clip below to see how things unfolded:
+Can't blame @imchriscosta for being excited about this pull pic.twitter.com/x7eWRMkofw— DraftKings Reignmakers (@DKReignmakers) September 7, 2022

-DEEEEEEEBO@imchriscosta, @mattkalish, and @wiley77 react to a huge pull. pic.twitter.com/0InBzvFtti— DraftKings Reignmakers (@DKReignmakers) August 29, 2022
+With this newsletter returning next Wednesday, make sure to join Chris on the DraftKings YouTube channel this Wednesday and Friday.
+You don’t want to miss any special announcements.

-As mentioned earlier, the Discord team also got into the pack streaming action with other community members, and we took the time to summarize all the breaks in this article.
-For now, the team will have pack break watch parties with the community every Monday and Thursday at 7 p.m.
+As mentioned last week, the Discord team will also stream pack breaks with other community members.
+For now, the team will have pack break watch parties with the community on Mondays and Thursdays at 7 p.m.
 ET.

 Fill out this form if you want to guest star on a stream: https://dyno.gg/form/53be0ad5